invertsys-accelerator/eks-accelerator/README.md

 | Secrets Manager | Read AWS Secrets Manager |
 | Argocd | Deploy Helm templates

 Note: ArgoCD is currently configured to use port 80 on AWS Application Load Balancer (ALB).
-To enable SSL on your ArgoCD installation, you'll need to make the following modifications in the eks-addons.tf file: add port 443 on line 203, add your domain certificate on line 211, and uncomment lines 209-216.
+To enable SSL on your ArgoCD installation, you'll need to make the following modifications in the eks-addons.tf file: add port 443, add your domain certificate.
 These changes will enable secure HTTPS access to your ArgoCD installation.

 ## Karpenter